Menu Icon

 • Trembling

-Understanding the symptoms of anxiety and its different types can show whether and how it can be cured in different cases.
+Understanding the symptoms of anxiety and its different types can help determine whether and how it can be cured in different cases.
 Knowing the causes of anxiety also gives a better understanding of its origin and what you can do to cope better.
-Different treatment options such as psychotherapy, medication, and lifestyle changes to prevent anxiety can help you in leading a healthy and fulfilling life.
+Different treatment options, such as psychotherapy, medication, and lifestyle changes to prevent anxiety can help you lead a healthy and fulfilling life.

 While you may want to find a permanent cure for feeling anxious, consider discussing with a mental health practitioner about your experience to help yourself make an informed decision.